For ordinary Venetians, life is no gondola ride

-VENICE Lidia Fersuoch remembers as a child growing up in Venice's San Samuele neighborhood, there were two butchers, several grocery stores, two bakeries, a sewing goods store and even a cobbler.
+VENICE Lidia Fersuoch remembers as a child growing up in Venice's San Samuele neighbourhood, there were two butchers, several grocery stores, two bakeries, a sewing goods store and even a cobbler.

 "Alas, they're all gone now," said Fersuoch, director of the Venice branch of the national conservation group Italia Nostra(Our Italy), sighing with nostalgia.